About

 25 November, 2012

-Summary: St Clement I, Pope, Martyr.
+Summary: St Clement I, pope, martyr.
 Clement died in New Testament times, at the end of the first century.
 His name is included in Eucharistic Prayer I (The Roman Canon).
 Noted for a letter written from the Church at Rome to the Church at Corinth, an important witness to the emergence of ministries and authority in the Church and to the pastoral responsibility of Rome to another Church.

-Clement1The Basilica of San Clemente in Rome, near the Colossium has been in the custody of the Irish Dominicans for some centuries.
+Clement1The Tri Basilica of San Clemente in Rome, near the Colossium has been in the custody of the Irish Dominicans for some centuries.
 It is a major historical and archaeological site.

 Patrick Duffy traces some of the strands of his story.